-Since the primary interests of the largest three donors continue to be the promotion of a liberal economy, the lion's share of funding still tends to go on development programmes with the government in the South.
+Since the primary interests of the largest three donors continue to be the promotion of a liberal economy, the lion's share of funding still tends to go on development programs with the government in the South.
 However, there has been some readjusting of priorities in the light of developments around the peace process.
-These include increased support for humanitarian and reconstruction activities in the North-East (and more recently throughout the country as a result of the tsunami), civil society initiatives in general and specifically for programmes and projects that are thought to have a direct or indirect impact on the peace process.
+These include increased support for humanitarian and reconstruction activities in the North-East (and more recently throughout the country as a result of the tsunami), civil society initiatives in general and specifically for programs and projects that are thought to have a direct or indirect impact on the peace process.

-5.3.2 Donors and the 'New Aid Agenda'
+5.3.2 Donors and the "New Aid Agenda"

-The development enterprise has until recently been largely agnostic towards matters of conflict and insecurity (Uvin, 2002;5).
-As SCA1 argued, in Sri Lanka the major donors tended to work 'around' conflict, treating it as a 'negative externality' to be avoided.
+The development enterprise has, until recently, been largely agnostic toward matters of conflict and insecurity (Uvin, 2002:5).
+As SCA1 argued, in Sri Lanka the major donors tended to work "around" conflict, treating it as a "negative externality" to be avoided.
 Peace and conflict issues were viewed as political concerns, and so beyond the mandate of development actors.
-Although a small group of bilateral donors had begun to develop a more explicit focus on conflict issues (working 'on' conflict), this represented a minority position.
-Admittedly a consensus of sorts did emerge during the late 1990s about the key elements of a peace promotion strategy amongst aid donors.
-These included (1) addressing root causes (2) improving human rights (3) balanced overall development (4) preparing for post war reconstruction (Ofstad, 2001).
-However, on the whole donors were risk averse and 'even a modest re-orientation of the aid programme was easily considered a political action in a very sensitive and politicized environment' (ibid:172).
-'Peace', like 'human rights' were to an extent viewed as taboo subjects for international actors.
-A government that was prosecuting a 'war for peace' and treated the conflict as an internal issue, always resisted efforts by international agencies to promote peace through their aid programmes.
+Although a small group of bilateral donors had begun to develop a more explicit focus on conflict issues (working "on" conflict), this represented a minority position.
+Admittedly, a consensus of sorts did emerge during the late 1990s about the key elements of a peace promotion strategy among aid donors.
+These included addressing root causes, improving human rights, balancing overall development, and preparing for post war reconstruction (Ofstad, 2001).
+However, on the whole, donors were risk averse and "even a modest re-orientation of the aid program was easily considered a political action in a very sensitive and politicized environment" (ibid:172).

+"Peace," like "human rights," was to an extent viewed as a taboo subject for international actors.
+A government that was prosecuting a "war for peace" and treated the conflict as an internal issue, always resisted efforts by international agencies to promote peace through their aid programs.
 This view was to a large extent shared by the LTTE who made it clear that international NGOs' attempts to promote reconciliation and peacebuilding in the North-East were not welcome.

-The coming to power of the UNF government opened the way for a 'radical' new agenda for development, which involved drawing a more explicit link between aid and security.
-After 2002 donors have arguably begun to calibrate their policies and programmes according to conflict and peace dynamics within Sri Lanka.
-This has manifest itself in a number of ways including; the growing investment of major donors such as the World Bank and ADB in the reconstruction of the North-East, donor pledges at Tokyo, which were tied to peace and human rights conditionalities, the increased use of tools and frameworks such as SCA and peace and conflict assessment impact assessment (PCIA) methodologies, the deployment of conflict advisors and investment in internal capacity building on conflict issues by donors and the evolution of coordination arrangements such as the I Donor Working Group on the Peace Process
+The coming to power of the UNF government opened the way for a "radical" new agenda for development that involved drawing a more explicit link between aid and security.
+After 2002, donors have arguably begun to calibrate their policies and programs according to conflict and peace dynamics within Sri Lanka.
+139 This has manifest itself in a number of ways including: the growing investment of major donors such as the World Bank and the ADB in the reconstruction of the North-East; donor pledges at Tokyo, which were tied to peace and human rights conditionalities; the increased use of tools and frameworks, such as the SCA and peace and conflict impact assessment (PCIA) methodologies; the deployment of conflict advisors; investment in internal capacity building on conflict issues by donors; and the evolution of coordination arrangements such as the Donor Working Group on the Peace Process.

 Donors' efforts to influence conflict and peace dynamics can broadly be divided into three areas of engagement.
-Firstly, applying peace conditionalities to reconstruction and development aid.
-Secondly dealing with the consequences of conflict.
-Thirdly addressing the underlying causes of conflict.
-These approaches might be characterized as the 'three Cs'.
+First, applying peace conditionalities to reconstruction and development aid.
+Second, dealing with the consequences of conflict.
+Third, addressing the underlying causes of conflict.
+These approaches might be characterized as the "three Cs."
 The first two are primarily concerned with conflict dynamics and the third with conflict structures.
 They are dealt with in turn below.